andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 * Reversing brackets and parentheses for links.
 For example, `(Link Text)[URL]` would be incorrect, while `[Link Text](URL)` would be correct.
 Remember by: **B**rackets for **B**uttons and **P**arentheses for **P**ath.

 ## Tips
 * Applications vary with respect to supporting Markdown.
 Use the preview feature, if available, to ensure your Markdown renders correctly.
-* Some editors will convert plain quotes to curly quotes when copy-pasting or typing, which can lead to unexpected problems when formatting documents.
-Make sure plain quotes are preserved when copy-pasting and typing.
 * If Markdown is rendering a character that you don't want to render, use a backslash `\` to escape it.
 For example, `\_Italic\_` will show as `_Italic_` (underscores visible).
 * If an image doesn't display, make sure the path and file name are correct, including spaces and case.
 * If a list doesn't render, add a blank line before the first item.